monsonite/MINT-Documentation/Chapter4_9_draft.md

 >

-i is the loop variable which decrements each time around the loop until it reaches zero, at which point the loop terminates.
+i is the loop variable which increments each time around the loop until it reaches the specified value, at which point the loop terminates.

 The construct \i@ is a means to push the i variable onto the stack and \i@. will print it out for each iteration around the loop.
 We will cover variables more in the next chapter.